 Emphasizes processes involved with both nonmultiple and multiple methods, including but not limited to metal plate etching (intaglio), lithography, collagraph, woodcut, linoleum cut, Xerox transfer, and monotype.
 Places equal emphases on developing drawing skills and understanding design principles.

 Focuses on a heated topic of discussion since the Constitution was drafted: the censorship of books.
 This class will look at some classics in literature: Catcher in the Rye, The Color Purple, and Huck Finn, and will explore the questions of why they were controversial and whether censorship of books is ever justified.
-Graded pass/fail.
+Pass/fail only.

 Introductory course designed to explore creativity, collaboration, and communication in the craft of acting.
 Focuses on basic terms and concepts of psychological realism fundamental to the actors' process through solo work and ensemble exercises.
 Open to majors and non-majors.